albpurpura/add-metadata-to-heic/README.md

 ## Overview

 This Python script converts HEIC image files to JPG format while preserving and organizing metadata.
-It's particularly useful for managing large photo collections, especially those exported from Apple devices.
-The script not only converts the image format but also organizes the output based on location and date information embedded in the metadata.
+I use it for managing large photo collections, especially those exported from Apple devices.
+The script converts the image format and organizes the output based on location and date information embedded in the metadata.

 ## Features